mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/cookies/cookie/index.md

   - : A `boolean`, `true` if the cookie is marked as HttpOnly (i.e. the cookie is inaccessible to client-side scripts), or `false` otherwise.
 - `name`
   - : A `string` representing the name of the cookie.
+- `partitionKey` {{optional_inline}}

+  - : An `object` representing the description of the [storage partition](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/API/cookies#storage_partitioning) containing the cookie.
+This object is omitted (null) if the cookie is not in partitioned storage.
+This object contains the following properties:

+    - `topLevelSite`
+      - : A `string` representing the first-party URL of the cookie's storage partition, if the cookie is in storage that is partitioned by top-level site.

 - `path`
   - : A `string` representing the path of the cookie.
 - `secure`